With many countries adding Sharm to the no-travel list! So where can you go for an easy Red Sea shore dive? Try the dive camps near Masa Alam!

 The camp even features wifi, at a minimal extra cost.
 The wifi is guaranteed to work in the restaurant and around the lounge, but may or may not extend to the tents and chalets (depends on far away from the center of the camp you’re staying).

-For return travellers, there are an additional two camps to the south of Masa Shagra, so there are plenty of options for repeated trips.
+For return travelers, there are an additional two camps to the south of Masa Shagra, so there are plenty of options for repeated trips.